Steven Pasquale: Life and career

 He was the lead actor for the NBC series Do No Harm, which premiered on January 31, 2013, to the lowest debut rating in the history of prime-time television.

 In 2013, Pasquale starred in The Bridges of Madison County at the Williamstown Theatre Festival, alongside Kelli O'Hara.
 He also starred in the Broadway production of the musical at the Gerald Schoenfeld Theatre beginning in late January 2014, with Kelli O'Hara replacing Elena Shaddow.
 He had previously worked with O'Hara in 2013, in the world premiere of Richard Greenberg and Scott Frankel's musical Far from Heaven, in which he portrayed Frank Whitaker.

 In 2014, Pasquale guest starred in Season 6, episode 4 of the CBS legal drama series The Good Wife.
 He portrayed Jonathan Elfman, campaign manager for Alicia Florrick, who was played by Julianna Margulies.

 He starred alongside Laura Osnes in Lyric Opera of Chicago's musical Carousel, which closed May 3, 2015.

 In 2016, he portrayed Mark Fuhrman in the FX limited series American Crime Story: The People v.
 O.J.
 Simpson.
 He received the 2016 Lucille Lortel Award for Outstanding Lead Actor in a Musical for portraying Jamie Lockhart in the 2016 revival of The Robber Bridegroom at the Roundabout Theater Company.

+In 2022, he portrayed Sky Masterson opposite his wife Phillipa Soo as Sarah Brown in the Kennedy Center production of Guys and Dolls.
+He was nominated for a Helen Hayes Award for his performance.

+In 2024, Pasquale released "Some Other Time" with Center Stage Records, featuring John Pizzarelli on jazz guitar.

 Personal life

 Pasquale has a daughter with his high-school sweetheart, who was born when Pasquale was twenty years old.
-He and Maddie's mother never married.
+While the couple never married, Pasquale stayed active in his daughter's life, such as driving to Pennsylvania every weekend, to visit his daughter.

 Pasquale was married to actress and singer Laura Benanti from 2007 to 2013.
 In February 2016, he became engaged to actress and singer Phillipa Soo.
 They married on September 24, 2017.
 They practice Transcendental Meditation.